Skip to main content

 |

-With school starting back up again, you may be wondering whether to have your children walk to school.
+With school starting back up again, you may be wondering if your child is ready walk to school.
 There are plenty of benefits, from fostering independence to expelling some energy before they sit down to learn.
 But before your kids take to the sidewalks, you (and they) may want to brush up on safety basics.
-With pedestrian fatalities at a 30-year high, experts say pedestrians of all ages should learn how to stay safe as they walk and bike to schools, parks and around town.
-Here’s what two local experts had to say about stepping up safety for young walkers and cyclists.
+With pedestrian fatalities at an all time high in Washington state, experts say pedestrians of all ages should learn how to stay safe as they walk and bike to schools, parks and around town.
+Here’s what two local experts had to say about stepping out safety for young walkers and cyclists.

 Is it safe?

 Recent news coverage of pedestrian fatalities is scary, to be sure.
-But alarmist headlines aside, parsing the current pedestrian safety stats reveals that kids are still pretty safe out there — though pedestrian deaths have risen, most occur among adults 55–64, with the fewest in children younger than 15, per the National Safety Council.
+Alarmist headlines aside, parsing the current pedestrian safety stats reveals that kids are still pretty safe out there.
+Though pedestrian deaths have risen, most occur among adults 35- to 44-years-old and 55- to 64-years-old, with the fewest fatalities in children younger than 9, per the National Safety Council.

-Despite the science-backed benefits of active commuting (i.e., walking and biking) to school, which include improved focus, increased academic performance and better overall physical health, many parents still balk at the idea, citing safety as a chief concern.
-These fears about safety are one reason for the steep decline in walking and biking to school over the past decades; in the 1960s, nearly half of children walked or biked to school.
-By 2001, the percentage had dropped to 13.
+Despite the science-backed benefits of active commuting (i.e., walking and biking) to school, which include improved focus, increased academic performance and better overall physical health, many parents still balk at the idea, citing safety as a main concern.
+These fears about safety are one reason for the steep decline in walking and biking to school over the past decades.
+In the 1960s, nearly half of children walked or biked to school.
+By 2022, the percentage had dropped to 11.

-“The biggest thing we hear from parents is ‘Oh, I could never let my kid walk or bike to school, it’s too dangerous.’
-And while that’s understandable, in many cases it’s not true in the way that we think it is,” says Ryan Young, youth programs manager for Seattle’s Cascade Bicycle Club.
+“The biggest thing we hear from parents is, ‘Oh, I could never let my kid walk or bike to school, it’s too dangerous.’
+While that’s understandable, in many cases it’s not true in the way that we think it is,” says Ryan Young, former youth programs manager for Seattle’s Cascade Bicycle Club.
 “The reality is that increased carbon emissions and a sedentary lifestyle are dangerous, too.”

 “Talking about pedestrian safety is tricky, because the conversation should really be about the responsibility of drivers to keep pedestrians safe, particularly children walking near schools,” says Jason A. Mendoza, M.D., MPH, a professor at the University of Washington and a principal investigator with the Seattle Children’s Research Institute.
 Mendoza’s research focuses on increasing physical activity and active commuting to school for children, particularly for racial and ethnic minorities and childhood cancer survivors.